tylerchilds/cutestrap/README.md

 [Docs/Demo](https://www.cutestrap.com/)

-## Installation
+## Installation Steps

-To use the CSS as is, you can install using npm or just download cutestrap.zip:
+To use the CSS as it is, you can install using npm or just download cutestrap.zip:

 ```
-npm install cutestrap
+npm i cutestrap
 ```

-### Development
+### Development guide

 After cloning, you'll first need to install dependencies by running `npm run setup`.